 Ontario Basketball Hall of Fame

 The Ontario Basketball Hall of Fame was inaugurated in 1999 with the induction of Dr. James Naismith, the inventor of the game of basketball.
-Nominees are honoured at the Hall of Fame Gala Dinner every two years (2014, 2016, 2018, etc.).
+Inductees are honoured at the Hall of Fame Induction Ceremony every two years (2014, 2016, 2018, etc.).

-Any person who has achieved an outstanding standard of excellence in basketball is eligible for a recognition award or election as an Honoured Member of the Ontario Basketball Hall of Fame in one of the following categories:
+Any person who has achieved an outstanding standard of excellence in basketball is eligible for nomination as an honoured member of the Ontario Basketball Hall of Fame in one of the following categories:

 Nominees must be residents of Ontario or have been born in Ontario or made their distinguished contribution to the game of basketball in Ontario.